vipulshah2010/FoodApp/README.md

-# FoodApp
+## FoodApp

 Simple food listing application written in kotlin

+## Description
-This application is built to showcase use of Kotlin + Material Animations + Dagger2 + MVP Arch + RxJava2
+This application is built to showcase use of Kotlin + Material Animations + Dagger2 + MVP Arch + RxJava2 + Unit test cases for using RxJava TestScheduler.

+App displays list of food items in RecyclerView and displays food details on next screen (Circular reveal animation for screen transition)

 ## Video
 [Click here to see app in action](https://www.youtube.com/watch?v=2Nj-3V7Sj0M)